israelg99/sofweb/README.md

 The appropriate config merges `webpack.commong.js` and deletes `src/build`(production) or `src/dist`(development) and then it does the standard packing.

-Lastly in production mode your file names are hashed and content is uglified.
+Lastly in production mode your file names are hashed and content is *uglified*(in a good way).

 Technologies